 We are pleased to inform you about the formation of the newest chapter of the Building Enclosure Council (BEC) in Cleveland with long-term positive potential impacts on the design and construction communities at large operating in Northeast Ohio.

-Representing the 27th chapter in the United States and the only such group in Ohio, BEC Cleveland is co-founded by Technical Assurance and Wiss, Janney, Elstner Associates, and is organized as a standing committee of the AIA Cleveland.
+Representing the 27th chapter in the United States and the only such group in Ohio, BEC Cleveland is co-founded by Wiss, Janney, Elstner Associates and Technical Assurance, and is organized as a standing committee of the AIA Cleveland.

 BEC-Cleveland’s mission is to create an interdisciplinary and objective place to share knowledge and resources impacting building enclosures in the unique climatic conditions of Northeast Ohio.
 We are encouraging architects, engineers, contractors, building owners, consultants, facility managers, code officials, educators, manufacturers, and anyone else with an interest in achieving higher performing and more energy-efficient buildings to join, learn, and make contributions.